-As described in the Chairman's Statement and in the Review of the Property Manager, the economic environment has been challenging.
-Despite this the Group has reported a loss for the year, excluding unrealized foreign exchange differences, of \in 4.1 million (compared to loss of \in 8.4 million in 2010).
+As described in the Chairman's Statement and in the Review of the Property Manager, the economic environment still continues to present a lot of challenges for the Group and its management.
+Despite this the Group has reported a loss for the year of €13.0 million (compared to loss of €21.2 million in 2011).

-The directors consider that the outlook presents ongoing challenges in terms of the markets in which the Group operates, the effect of fluctuating exchange rates in the functional currencies of the Group and the availability of bank financing for the Group.
+The Directors consider that the outlook presents ongoing challenges in terms of the markets in which the Group operates, the effect of fluctuating exchange rates in the functional currencies of the Group and the availability of bank financing for the Group.

-As at 31 December 2011 the Group held land and building assets with a market value of €287 million, compared to external debt of €208 million.
+As at 31 December 2012 the Group held land and building assets with a market value of €304.2 million, compared to external debt of €205.9 million.
 Subject to the time lag in realising the value in these assets in order to generate cash, this "loan to value ratio" gives a strong indication of the Group's ability to generate sufficient cash in order to meet its financial obligations as they fall due.
 Any land and building assets and associated debts which are ring-fenced in unique, specific, corporate vehicles, which are subject to any repossession by the bank on default of loan terms would clear the outstanding debt and not result in additional finance liabilities for the Company or for the Group.
 There are also unencumbered assets which could potentially be leveraged to raise additional financial.

-In assessing the going concern basis of preparation of the consolidated financial statements for the year ended 31 December 2011, the directors have taken into account the status of current negotiations on loans.
+In assessing the going concern basis of preparation of the consolidated financial statements for the year ended 31 December 2012, the directors have taken into account the status of current negotiations on loans.
 These are disclosed in note 24 as part of the bank loans note.
 The Company has also continued to provide funds to service interest and capital repayments on these loans on behalf of its subsidiary companies.